You Don’t Have to Be Everywhere

+Remember that using Social Media as a business is about connecting with your audience.
 Focus on reaching your customers.
 Not every social platform appeals to every social group or age.
+So be where your customers are most likely to be hanging out online.

-The best use of your marketing dollars is to focus those resources where they are going to be the most valuable.
+The best use of your marketing dollars is to target those resources where they are going to be the most valuable.

 Spreading yourself too thin all over the internet can do more harm than good.
 Keeping your attention on just a few social platforms, enables you to become skillful at updating and optimizing those platforms to keep the conversation going with your chosen community.